 On the mound, the bullpen did a tremendous job in spite of the loss of Reardon.
 Tim Burke went 7-0 with a minuscule 1.19 ERA and 18 saves after being activated in late April.
 Andy McGaffigan, who filled in as the closer in Burke's absence at the start of the year, saved 12 games with a 2.39 ERA in a yeoman-like 120 innings of work.
 Lefty Bob McClure went 6-1, 3.44, in 52 games; Joe Hesketh came back from arm problems to post a 3.14 ERA in 18 games over the last six weeks of the season.
 Jeff Parrett and Randy St. Claire rounded out the staff, but both posted ERAs over 4.00 in spite of striking out over a batter an inning.
 However, these ERAs are a bit misleading: apart from Martinez and Perez, no starter had an ERA under 4.00 either, as 1987 is now known as an anomaly in the otherwise low-hitting 1980s: batting averages and home run totals were inflated across Major League Baseball, meaning for example that Bryn Smith's record of 10-9, 4.37 and Neal Heaton's 13-10, 4.52 were actually quite respectable when taken in context.

 Manager Buck Rodgers received a lot of credit for the Expos' surprising performance in 1987.
-He was praised for keeping the team together during its uncertain first few weeks, and for being able to sort out who could and could not contribute, ending up with a team much more competitive than anyone expected.
-Murray Cook would also have won praise for his work after the season, but for an unfortunate incident.
-On August 11, the Expos called a hasty press conference to announce his replacement by former Expo pitcher Bill Stoneman and not giving any further explanation.
+He was praised for keeping the team together during its uncertain first few weeks, and for being able to sort out who could and could not contribute, ending up with a team much more competitive than anyone expected, and his work was recognized when he was named the NL's Manager of the Year after the season.
+Murray Cook would also have won praise for his work but for an unfortunate incident.
+On August 11th, the Expos called a hasty press conference to announce his replacement by former Expo pitcher Bill Stoneman and not giving any further explanation.
 The news leaked soon enough that the reason behind the firing was that Cook had been having an affair with the wife of team President Claude Brochu, leading to his termination.